 ~Karen’s Creamy Potato and Leek Soup (unfortunately, this site is no longer active)

 ~Diane’s Winter Fire-Roasted Tomato Soup with Prosciutto Topping, plus her Mexican Seafood Soup, and

 ~Seamaiden’s Vegan Un-Chicken Roasted Vegetable Soup (unfortunately, this site is no longer active)

 All amazing, huh?

-Now let’s head over to Amy’s and Stephanie’s today.
+Now let’s head over to Stephanie’s today.
 Think chili!
-Amy’s serving Black Bean Chili with Butternut Squash and Sweet Chard.
-Stephanie’s slow cooked some Chicken Enchilada Chili.
+Stephanie’s got her crockpot full of Chicken Enchilada Chili.
 Tomorrow, we’re all meeting at Ali’s for Moroccan Chickpea and Potato Soup.
 What a party!

 Enjoy and don’t forget to enter the giveaway!

 Full disclosure: I was provided a complimentary copy of Make It Fast, Cook It Slow by the publisher.
 However, I was not paid to write this post/review.
 The opinions expressed here are my own.